notfelix/Dune/dune_eclipse.md

 ### North Stars
 Core principles to keep available in every conversation so epic and intimate moments stay balanced and operationally feasible.

-### Epic + Intimate Poles
-- VR superpowers: present the gigantic at true scale and create striking intimacy.
+- **Epic + Intimate Poles**: VR superpowers - present the gigantic at true scale and create striking intimacy.
 Anchor the experience with deliberate swings between vast, elemental Arrakis spaces and tight, ritual-heavy interiors where eye contact, breath, and silence carry the drama.

-### Who We Are (Group Storytelling)
-- The audience are lead protagonists; identity must work as a group.
+- **Who We Are (Group Storytelling)**: The audience are lead protagonists; identity must work as a group.
 Pick one coherent in-world role (e.g., a single sietch cell, elite strike cohort, or imperial envoy team) and build every choice, ritual, and mechanic around that shared lens.
 Locking a clear group identity unblocks tone, mechanics, casting, and keeps agency aligned.

-### Continuous-Time Flow
-- Design as continuous real-time to deepen immersion; avoid hard scene cuts.
+- **Continuous-Time Flow**: Design as continuous real-time to deepen immersion; avoid hard scene cuts.
 Only break time diegetically via visions (future/past) to maintain realism while enabling redirection and montage.

-### High-Throughput Interaction
-- Interactive design must support throughput: choices that do not stall onboarding/offboarding; mechanics that keep groups moving while reinforcing immersion (e.g., comms system).
+- **High-Throughput Interaction**: Interactive design must support throughput: choices that do not stall onboarding/offboarding; mechanics that keep groups moving while reinforcing immersion (e.g., comms system).
 Vision transitions are justified by spice density and ritual, preserving flow.

 </details>